aditya2894DS/C-_workspace/ReadMe.md

    >   - return 0;
    >   - }

-4. In C++, the ampersand symbol can be used as the bitwise AND operator.
+4. In C++, the ampersand symbol can be used as the **bitwise AND operator**.
 When used between two operands, it performs a bitwise AND operation on the binary representations of the operands.
     > - int a = 5;    // binary: 0101
     > - int b = 3;    // binary: 0011
     > - int result = a & b;  // bitwise AND operation
     > - // result = 0001 (binary) = 1 (decimal)

-5. In C++, the ampersand symbol can also be used as the logical AND operator.
+5. In C++, the ampersand symbol can also be used as the **logical AND operator**.
 It is used to combine boolean expressions and returns true if both expressions evaluate to true.
    > - bool condition1 = true;
    > - bool condition2 = false;
    > - bool result = condition1 && condition2;  // logical AND operation
    > - // result = false

-6. In C++, when working with templates, the ampersand symbol can be used as a template parameter to denote a reference type.
+6. In C++, when working with templates, the ampersand symbol can be used as a **template parameter to denote a reference type**.
 It is often used to specify that a template function or class takes a reference to an object rather than a copy.
    > - template < typename T>
    > - void swap(T& a, T& b) {
    >   - T temp = a;